yzonj/yzonj/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on E-commerce Industry
+- 🌱 I’m currently learning Ruby on Rails
+- 👯 I’m looking to collaborate on projects

 <!--
 **yzonj/yzonj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.